-Outside of scope are the following types of tools or functionality:
+The following types of tools or functionality are outside the scope of this specification:

-- Tools that scan other artifacts, like requirements, bytecode or binary code. - Database scanners - Other types of system security tools, e.g., firewalls, anti-virus, gateways, routers, switches, intrusion detection/protection systems. - Functionality that checks deployment, configuration issues, such as running an obsolete version of web server.
+- Tools that scan other artifacts, like requirements documents, bytecode or binary code. - Database scanners. - Functionality that scans web services. - Other types of system security tools, e.g., firewalls, anti-virus software, gateways, routers, switches, intrusion detection/protection systems. - Functionality that checks infrastructure vulnerabilities, deployment, or configuration issues, such as running an obsolete version of a web server.